eclipse-che/che/docs/_docs/use-che-as-an-ide/ide-git-svn.md

 ![Clipboard6.jpg]({{ base }}/assets/imgs/Clipboard6.jpg)
 ### GitLab Example
 To add the associated public key to a git repository/account  using **gitlab.com** click your user icon(top right) then `Profile Settings > SSH Keys`.
-Give a title to your liking and paste the public key copied from Che into form.
+Give a title to your liking and paste the public key copied from {{ site.product_mini_name_capitalized }} into form.
 ![GitLabSSH.jpg]({{ base }}/assets/imgs/GitLabSSH.jpg)

 ## Import Project from Repository Using SSH
 Import project from the IDE `Workspace > Import Project > GIT/SUBVERSION` menu.
 ![Clipboard12.jpg]({{ base }}/assets/imgs/Clipboard12.jpg)
 Importing a project can also be done from the dashboard menu.
 ![ImportProjectDashboard.jpg]({{ base }}/assets/imgs/ImportProjectDashboard.jpg)
-Be sure to use the ssh url like `git@<git url>:<account>/<project>.git` when importing a project from a git repository using ssh key authorization. **Note: HTTPS git url can only be used for oauth authentication described in [Git Using oAuth](https://eclipse-che.readme.io/docs/git#github-using-oauth)**.
+Be sure to use the ssh url like `git@<git url>:<account>/<project>.git` when importing a project from a git repository using ssh key authorization. **Note: HTTPS git url can only be used for oauth authentication described in [Git Using oAuth]({{base}}/docs/ide/git-svn/index.html#git-using-oauth)**.

 # Git Using oAuth
 ## GitLab oAuth
-Currently it's not possible for Che to use oAuth integration with GitLab.
+Currently it's not possible for {{ site.product_mini_name_capitalized }} to use oAuth integration with GitLab.
 Although GitLab supports oAuth for clone operations, pushes are not supported.
 You can track [this GitLab issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/18106) in their issue management system.

 ## GitHub oAuth
 ### Setup oAuth at GitHub